stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 * [TensorFlow Tutorials](https://www.tensorflow.org/versions/master/tutorials/index.html) - an introduction to neural networks and deep learning

-## What's next?
+## About

-Thanks to: Guillaume Carbajal, [Adam Goliński](https://www.linkedin.com/in/adamgol/en), [Robert Bogucki](http://deepsense.io/author/robert-bogucki/), Sebastian Jaszczur and [Kasia Kulma](https://www.linkedin.com/in/kasia-kulma-7695b923).
+This blog post started as emails, and went through a stage of an extract of emails (shared on Google Docs).
+It took me way more time than I expected to present it in the current form.

+There are many people who helped me with this post, at its various stages (starting from asking me questions!).
+But I would like to especially thank to: Adam Goliński, Sebastian Jaszczur, Kasia Kulma and [Robert Bogucki](http://deepsense.io/author/robert-bogucki/) for their remarks on the final version.

-I would love yo hear your feedback.
+I would love to hear your feedback!
 Did you find it useful?
+Or maybe you would recommend some other strategy?
+Or links?
+There is a Disqus forum below!

+Or maybe your company needs a data science training?
+I would be happy to provide it!
+See [workshops.deepsense.io](http://workshops.deepsense.io/) for the menu (but we are happy to make custom workshops) and fill the form or contact me directly.

 [^1]: For instance, if you don't have a quantitative background, you need to focus on it (and it may be the hardest part).
 Since it was not my path, I can't help.
 [^2]: But if you come from a non-academic background (e.g. web dev), then from your perspective data science is science.
-It is engineering, but more like designing new engines, than building a house.
+Or to make it precise - it is engineering, but more like designing new engines, than building a house.
-[^3]: Great thanks to Adam Zadrożny for showing me this possibility (he interned at Facebook while doing PhD in gravity waves) and to [Jacek Migdał](http://jacek.migdal.pl/) for convincing me to apply to the Bay Area, rather than somewhere else.
+[^3]: Great thanks to Adam Zadrożny for showing me this possibility (he interned at Facebook while doing his PhD in gravity waves) and to [Jacek Migdał](http://jacek.migdal.pl/) for convincing me to apply to the Bay Area, rather than somewhere else.
-[^4]: If you have
+[^4]: If you have background in computer science, it will be like playing on the easy level (it was not my case, though).
+It may be possible to apply as a software engineer expressing interest in data - and learn from that point.
-[^5]: [Hacker News](http://news.ycombinator.com/) my best general-purpose non-personal feed, along with [The Economist](http://www.economist.com/).
+[^5]: [Hacker News](http://news.ycombinator.com/) is my best general-purpose non-personal feed, complemented by [The Economist](http://www.economist.com/).